 If there is any evidence of cheating or plagiarizing on any homework, quiz, exam, or final exam, you will receive a zero for that item and cannot make it up or replace it and it cannot be dropped.
 The student will be required to meet with the course instructor.
 The meeting with the instructor may also include the Department Chair.
-In addition to the grade penalty and the required meeting, the student will be reported to Student Discipline/Student Development.
-Student Discipline/Student Development may take additional action.
+In addition to the grade penalty and the required meeting, the student will be reported to Student Conduct.
+Student Conduct may take additional action.

-Late Work, Attendance, and Make Up Work Policies:
+Late Work and Make Up Work Policies:

-Late Work: Homework assignments, lab reports/activities, and online quizzes are not accepted late unless there are extenuating circumstance.
+Late Work: Homework, online quizzes, and exams are not accepted late unless there are extenuating circumstance.
 Students have sufficient time to properly complete the various required assignments.
 I do not reopen assignments once they close-for any reason.
 Students are responsible for checking the due date of all assignments.
 Extension of time will not be granted.
 Students cannot makeup the final exam.
 To be consistent, make up work will not be allowed except in extreme circumstances.
 Student must contact me to make arrangements PRIOR to the due date.
 Documentation of the extenuating circumstances will be required.
-I realize that this is an unusual semester and unexpected things may happen that might also meet the extenuating circumstances requirement.
+I realize that unexpected things may happen that might also meet the extenuating circumstances requirement.
+Please contact me as soon as possible to make the necessary arrangements.